rasmusab/officialcocktails/officialcocktails.com/content/cocktails/irish_coffee.md

 - Gently pour cold whipped cream over the top, being careful not to mix it in too much.
 - Enjoy while hot and sip slowly through the cream.

-## Alcohol-free alternative to a Irish coffee
+## Alcohol-free alternative to the Irish coffee

 An alcohol-free alternative to Irish coffee could be a hot chocolate or a hot cider.
 One could add a whipped cream and sprinkle cinnamon or other spices for an extra touch of flavor.
 Another option could be a chai latte with a shot of espresso.
 It is a comforting and warming drink that is perfect for cold nights.
 One could add a little bit of honey or vanilla syrup and top it off with frothed milk for a delicious, non-alcoholic alternative to Irish coffee.